wplib/box-docs/mkdocs/glossary.md

 title: Glossary

+# NOT COMPLETE
-# Glossary of Terms related to WPLib Box
+## Glossary of Terms related to WPLib Box

 When working with a new tool you can often be overwhelmed by new jargon.
 While WPLib Box is unfortunately no different our vision is to empower